enzotlucas/products-inventory-minimal-api/README.md

 ```
 <under development>
 ```
-A CRUD API using Minimal API
+A showcase of a simple CRUD Minimal API project

 ## Preparing the environment: